isomerpages/mol-services/_servicebundles/03-move-in.md

 #### Property tax

+Property Tax is paid annually, and calculated based on the annual value of your property.
+You may [check the Annual Value (AV) of your current property](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTPropertyPortfolio) at no charge by viewing your property portfolio.

-Find out about your [property tax obligations](https://www.iras.gov.sg/irashome/Property-Tax-At-A-Glance/Property-Tax-At-A-Glance/)
+Find out more about your [property tax obligations](https://www.iras.gov.sg/irashome/Property-Tax-At-A-Glance/Property-Tax-At-A-Glance/)

-<em>Tip: Use this Property Tax Calculator to estimate your potential tax obligations for your new home.(https://www.iras.gov.sg/irashome/Property/Property-owners/Working-out-your-taxes/Interactive-Property-Tax-Calculators/)
+<em>Tip: Use this Interactive Property Tax Calculator to estimate your potential tax obligations for your new home.(https://www.iras.gov.sg/irashome/Property/Property-owners/Working-out-your-taxes/Interactive-Property-Tax-Calculators/)

 [Apply/Withdraw Owner-Occupier tax rates](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTOOPropertySearch&toLoginSelection=true)